 In addition to the core Federal Fellows policy seminar, students take two supplementary courses intended to support students' knowledge of public policy, issues discussed in the seminar, and career/professional development.
 Courses must be a minimum of 3 credits and taken at the university.
 Students may apply courses taken previously toward this requirement.
 For a list of pre-approved courses, see the Courses page.
 Students may suggest other courses for approval.

 Throughout the semester, students attend out-of-class events related to federal policy.
 These events can range from a debate on a specific federal issue to a networking session with federal agency contacts.
 The program also hosts professional development workshops to help students draft resumes/cover letters and practice interview skills.

-Students who successfully complete all program requirements will earn a "Federal Semester Fellow" notation on their transcript.
-Students who earn the notation are also privileged to wear blue and red Federal Semester cords at their Commencement ceremony.
+Students who successfully complete all program requirements will earn a "Federal Fellow" notation on their transcript.
+Students who earn the notation are also privileged to wear blue and red Federal Fellow cords at their Commencement ceremony.

 Learn about Public Service and Public Policy

 DOE, NSA, CIA…beyond learning the alphabet soup of federal government lingo, students gain knowledge of how government operates -- from the inside.
 Expert practitioners and leaders teach our students about pressing issues in their concentration areas and offer real-world perspectives on the policy-making process.
 Field trips and guest speakers illuminate further perspectives on life in the federal government, public policy, career fields and other opportunities, and the challenges facing the U.S. and the world.